 Education is one of Alyssa's top priorities.
-She has one son who has been enrolled in Ohio Connections Academy for seven years.
+She has one son who has been enrolled in Ohio Connections Academy for eight years.

 More people are choosing online schooling for their children than ever before.
 Issues like bullying, student safety, and large classroom size plaguing brick and mortar public schools make eschools an attractive option.
 There are many choices available these days and it can be a challenge to sift through and narrow down the best eschool for your child.